 Some scholars say the Gospel of Matthew, the most contentious and polemical of the gospels, may have been written near Tiberias around the year 90 AD.
 (Other places they suggest are Antioch in Syria and Sepphoris, not too far from Nazareth).

 Matthew’s Gospel, written later than Mark’s Gospel, seems to reflect the growing struggle between the Jewish authorities in Tiberias and Galilee’s Jewish Christians over the future of Judaism.
-The sharp critique of the scribes and pharisees in the 23rd chapter of Matthew is an example of the contentious spirit that must have existed on both sides.
+The sharp critique of the scribes and pharisees in the 23rd chapter of Matthew is an example of the contentious spirit that existed on both sides.

 “The eleven disciples went to Galilee, to the mountain to which Jesus had ordered them.
 When they saw him they worshipped, but they doubted.
 Then Jesus approached and said to them, “All power in heaven and on earth has been given to me.
 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, until the end of the age.”
 (Mt 28, 16-20)

-The Christian presence in the Holy Land increased when Constantine gained control of the Roman empire in the 4th century and favored the Christian Church.
+The Christian presence in the Holy Land increased after Constantine gained control of the Roman empire in the 4th century and favored the Christian Church.
 Yet even as Christians came and built churches and shrines over the places where tradition said Jesus lived and ministered, Galilee remained a Jewish stronghold.

 When Muslims conquered the Holy Land in the 7th century, Christians and Jews alike came under their rule.
 Because of harsh Muslim rule under the Seljuk Turks and their destruction of the great Christian shrine of the Holy Sepulcher in Jerusalem in the 11th century, Crusaders from Europe invaded Palestine and re-established a Christian presence again.
 Evidence of Crusader churches and fortresses can be seen today.